googlefonts/noto-emoji/emojicompat/FileMojiCompat/README.md

 ```
 In this case, the font specified in `assets/NoEmojiCompat.ttf` will be used until `/storage/emulated/0/Android/[yourpackage]/files/emoji.ttf` exists and includes a valid `EmojiCompat` font.
 This method combines the easy approach of `AssetEmojiCompatConfig` and the flexibility of `FileEmojiCompatConfig` with some tradeoffs on the usability side.
-If you need a different asset path for your fallback file, you can simply add it as another argument when creating this font.
+If you need a different asset path for your fallback file, you can simply add it as another argument for `FileEmojiCompatConfig`.
 This feature has been introduced in `1.0.7`.
 **_PLEASE use at least this method in your app.
 It's always better to give the users a choice._**